Tdask/AoC-2022/README.md

 Working solutions for Advent of Code 2022.
 Files ending in suffix '_B' are ones where I am essentially debugging my first attempts from the non-suffixed version, and which are the working version.
-Decided to include both to track my thinking process.
+Decided to include both to track my process.